-Our Science teachers believe it is vital that all students receive grounding in current scientific processes, knowledge, values and skills for them to function in our complex, changing society.
-Science at the College also provides students with the opportunity to gain a level of understanding sufficient to pursue tertiary studies in any major scientific discipline.
+Our Science teachers believe it is vital that all students receive a grounding in current scientific processes, knowledge, values, and skills for them to function in our complex, changing society.
+Science at the college also provides students with the opportunity to gain a level of understanding sufficient to pursue tertiary studies in any major scientific discipline.

-For 2015 Year 12 WACE (Western Australian Certificate of Education) subjects on offer are Chemistry, Physics and Human Biology.
-In Year 11 the new ATAR (Australian Tertiary Admission Rank) Units 1 & 2 are offered in Chemistry and Human Biology are offered.
-These lead to Units 3 & 4 in Year 12 2016 and the WACE examinations.
+Year 12 WACE (Western Australian Certificate of Education) subjects on offer are Chemistry, Physics, and Human Biology.
+In Year 11 the ATAR (Australian Tertiary Admission Rank) Units 1 & 2 are offered in Chemistry, Physics, and Human Biology.
+These lead to Units 3 & 4 in Year 12 and the WACE examinations.
 All courses are designed to match closely with the Standards authority’s guidelines on assessment and content.

-All Science students have access to state of the art laboratories that are serviced with fume hoods and electronic white boards.
-The computer laboratory ensures that students have immediately access to latest research and developments in the scientific world.
+All Science students have access to state-of-the-art laboratories that are serviced with fume hoods and electronic whiteboards.
+The computer laboratory ensures that students have immediate access to the latest research and developments in the scientific world.

-Students have opportunities to be involved in scientific events like Solar Cars, Engineering Challenge, Australian Brain Bee Challenge and the Year 9 University Camp.
+Students have opportunities to be involved in scientific events like the “Science Rocks Careers Expo” for Years 9/10 and the Year 9 University Camp.
 Many guest speakers are made welcome to further enrich scientific learning.

 Curriculum Leader Science – Steve Bedford